MislavJaksic/Kafka-In-Theory-And-Practice/Docs/KafkaStreams/TutorialWriteApp/README.md

 ### Setup

-Note: don't follow their advice; it doesn't work
+Note: don't follow the source tutorial.
+It doesn't work.

 Copy the sample project from this directory.